-3.1 Main findings from the country reports
+3.1.
+Main findings from the country reports

-3.1.1 International STI
+3.1.1.
+International STI cooperation strategies

-cooperation

-strategies

 Even the countries that were identified by the 'quick-scan' exercise as the most active in STI cooperation with third countries do not always have an explicit strategy document on this topic at the national or federal policy level.
-Based on the analysis of the 2010 and 2011 ERAWATCH Country Reports of the EU27 Member States and further fieldwork in those countries, the project team has found a large variety in the extent to which third country STI cooperation is part of national strategy formulation, ranging from countries with strategy formulation specifically for extra-EU cooperation, to countries that attached only a marginal role to international STI cooperation.
-Some countries have a formalised strategy specifically aimed at international cooperation, but do not distinguish between EU and extra-EU cooperation.
+Based on the analysis of the 2010 and 2011 ERAWATCH Country Reports of the EU27 Member States and further fieldwork in those countries, the project team has found a large variety in the extent to which third country STI cooperation is part of national strategy formulation, ranging from countries with strategy formulation specifically for extra-EU cooperation, to countries that attached only a marginal role to international STI cooperation, but do not distinguish between EU and extra-EU cooperation.
 These documents deal with cooperation within the EU framework, but also include strategy formulation for extra-EU cooperation.
-In particular, the smaller Member States tend to have quite a strong focus on cooperation within the EU.
-In addition, countries with a relatively small budget for international STI cooperation to have strong focus on the EU, cooperating in a range of instruments of interest, such as the Framework Programmes, ESFRI, etc.
+In particular, the smaller Member States tend to have quite a strong focus on cooperation tend to have strong focus on the EU, cooperating in a range of instruments of interest, such as the Framework Programmes, ESFRI, etc.

 The absence of a stand-alone strategy document for STI cooperation with third countries does not necessarily imply the absence of activities nor active STI cooperation at other than central policy levels.
 Nevertheless, it is observed that in countries that do have an overarching strategy, coordination and alignment is stronger.

-A first group of countries consists of only the larger countries (DE, FR, IT, UK) which have stand-alone national (or federal) specific strategies for international STI cooperation with third countries.
+A first group of countries consists of only the larger countries (DE, FR, IT, UK) which have standalone national (or federal) specific strategies for international STI cooperation with third countries.
 An interesting example of strategy development and implementation exists in the UK, where the Global Science Forum (GSIF) has a cross-governmental communication function, whilst coordination across government on these matters is led from within the Department for Business, Innovation and Skills.
 On its establishment, GSIF published a strategy for international engagement in R&D and aimed to monitor its implementation.
 There is thus a "coordinated cross-government strategic approach" towards international cooperation with third countries.
 In Germany, a rather general strategy document at ministry-level outlines a strategy and acts in a coordinating role.
 At implementation level, the ministries and agencies have their own, more specific strategies - often in separate documents.
 In Austria, a national overarching international STI cooperation strategy is under development and is planned to be finished by 2013.
 A similar process was started in Sweden (with a memorandum on this topic in 2008), but this has not yet led to an implemented strategy document.